 Maybe the biggest key to success this time of year is to make a decision about how you’ll go about catching fish.
 If you’re after largemouth bass, and the lake you’re on has a good deep weedline, you might want to make a commitment to fish the weedline, probably with a jig/soft bait combination.
-A Jungle Jig or a Rock-It Jig with an Impulse Ringworm or Dip-Stick or a 6.5 Hornet crankbait will be outstanding in many situations.
+A Jungle Jig with a soft plastic chunk or a 6.5 Hornet crankbait will be outstanding in many situations.

 If walleyes are what you’re after, you’ll be very well served to do some sonar work.
 I’ve caught walleyes in the shallows in some situations in the fall months, but I’ve caught a lot more from deeper structures.
 Find a deep structure and look it over thoroughly with your sonar.
 The Raymarine Dragonfly 7 is an outstanding unit that provides great value.
 Keeping your eyes on the sonar and fishing where it shows fish will enable you to catch more fish more often.